 An 85 Rating means a stock is already ranking in the top 15% in terms of stock price strength.

 When it comes to picking high-flying growth stocks, those with superior price strength tend to make new highs, then keep going higher.

 Also, the RS Rating places emphasis on the past three months of action.
 Since the start of Q2, ABNB stock in fact has fallen sharply.
 So that underwhelming performance also hurts its relative strength score.

 Keep an eye on the Accumulation/Distribution Rating, too.
-Right now, Airbnb gets a decent B grade on a scale of A to E. This proprietary IBD rating measures the amount of heavy institutional buying vs. selling.
+Right now, Airbnb gets a positive B grade on a scale of A to E. This proprietary IBD rating measures the amount of heavy institutional buying vs. selling over the past three months.
 A grade of C+ or higher denotes net institutional buying over the past 13 weeks; C- or lower points to net selling.

 If you want a stock that is eagerly getting scooped by mutual funds, banks, college endowments and the like, prefer those with an A or B grade before you buy.

 The San Francisco-based firm’s disruptive business model: Allow house and condo owners turn their properties into short-term rentals.
 The idea has hatched plenty of competitors.
 Even large hotel chains offer similar properties in addition to their standard lodging accommodations.
 So, competition is truly fierce.
 Plus, coronavirus walloped the lodging industry in 2020.
 No wonder Airbnb’s revenue declined in three of its four quarters last year.